akaihola/darker/README.rst

      -r REVISION, --revision REVISION
                            Git revision against which to compare the working tree.
 Tags, branch names, commit hashes, and other expressions like HEAD~5 work here.
+Also a range like master...HEAD or master... can be used to compare the best common ancestor.

      --diff                Don't write the files back, just output a diff for each file on stdout.
 Highlight syntax on screen if